 This undoubtedly helped with step 2 but I feel my portfolio still requires improvement.
 I have a few sites I can show people in person* which really showcase my skills, but I think my online portfolio really needs a revamp to showcase how I work and what I do in a project e.g. how I help the teams I work for as well – as my process.
-Ideally, I’d like my case studies to resemble this—Hilton Weekender by 383—as I feel it captures not just how the project looks but the value that was added by the agency behind the work.
+Ideally, I’d like my case studies to capture not just how the project looks but the value that was added by the in my role within the project.

 * Some work I can only show in person i.e. I can’t post links/images in my portfolio and publicly display some sites as my own because most of my clients don’t want this.
 Plus sometimes, walking people through a project is a much better idea.

 4. Skills improvement